Melody Federer – Life Lessons & Discovering Who You Are (Interview)

 That will help you evolve better, standing up on stronger roots,

 The more springs you wake up to, the more you get to grow in full bloom.

-Melody Federer, singer-songwriter, who’s waken up to 27 Springs already, confirms stating
+Melody Federer, singer-songwriter, who’s waken up to 27 Springs already, can relate.

 “We’ve been through it all.

 […] But sometimes I feel like life breaks you down

 So you can find the truth of who you are, and start over from there, without all the ego and fear.”

 Melody, singer songwriter who fuses country, jazz and folk, has recently released the first single, ‘Standing‘,

 From her upcoming album titled ‘When the Dogwoods Bloom’, first release since her 2015 EP, New Fires, Old Flame.

 The single is now available for download on iTunes.